IBM-Bluemix-Docs/ComposeForScyllaDB/connecting-external.md

 # Connecting an external application
 {: #connecting-external-app}

-You can find the information you need to connect to {{site.data.keyword.composeForScyllaDB_full}} on the *Overview* page of your {{site.data.keyword.composeForPostgreSQL_full}} service.
+You can find the information that you need to connect to {{site.data.keyword.composeForScyllaDB_full}} on the *Overview* page of your {{site.data.keyword.composeForScyllaDB}} service.

 ## Connecting from the JVM

-One of the most advanced drivers for Cassandra is the Java driver.
-This makes sense considering Cassandra is written in Java.
-What follows is a [Groovy](http://www.groovy-lang.org/documentation.html#gettingstarted) script.
-For those who utilize just about any JVM language translating from Groovy to your language of choice should be relatively straightforward:
+One of the most advanced drivers for Cassandra is the Java driver, which makes sense given that Cassandra is written in Java.

+The example that is given here is a [Groovy](http://www.groovy-lang.org/documentation.html#gettingstarted) script.
+If you're happy to use just about any JVM language, converting from Groovy to your language of choice should be relatively straightforward:

 ```java
 @Grab('com.datastax.cassandra:cassandra-driver-core:3.1.0')